clavecoder/clavecoder.github.io/surge/trial-workation.md

 Though the net cost of a workation is less than an unfunded vacation, there's still considerable cost.
 The benefits must outweigh the costs to make them feesable.
-Moreover, if work cannot be performed, then no amount of quality time make a working vacation feesable.
+Moreover, if work cannot be performed, then no amount of quality time makes a working vacation feesable.

 ## Things that went well